InsightSoftwareConsortium/itkwidgets/docs/development.md

 If Python code is changed, restart the kernel to see the changes.

 **Warning**: This project is under active development.
 Its API and behavior may change at any time.
-We mean it.
+We mean it 🙃.